populationgenomics/saige-tenk10k/README.md

 TenK10K is matched single-cell RNA-seq (scRNA-seq) and whole-genome sequencing (WGS) data from up to 10,000 individuals:

 * Phase 0: OneK1K data only (1,000 individuals) - already generated
-* Phase 1: OneK1K + BioHEART (2,000 individuals) - WGS done, scRNA-seq in progress
+* Phase 1: OneK1K + BioHEART (2,000 individuals) - WGS done, scRNA-seq in progress (new kit, which should result in many more cells per individual)
-* Phase 2: TBC
+* Phase 2/final: aim is ~ 10,000 individuals from the (extended) TOB/OneK1K, BioHEART, ADAPT, LBIO and AIM cohorts (nothing generated besides current stage of Phase1)